QuantEcon/lecture-python-intro/lectures/unpleasant.md

 plot_path([80, 100], msm)
 ```

-Figure  {numref}`fig:unpl1` summarizes outcomes of  two experiments that convey   messages of
+{numref}`fig:unpl1` summarizes outcomes of  two experiments that convey   messages of
 Sargent and Wallace's **unpleasant monetarist arithmetic** {cite}`sargent1981`.

 * An open market operation that reduces the supply of money at time $t=0$ reduces  the price level at time $t=0$